PAYE and payroll for employers

 - you’re getting care or support services for yourself or a member of your family

-- you’re unable to send reports electronically because you’re disabled, elderly or can’t access the internet
+- you’re unable to send reports electronically because you’re disabled, elderly or cannot access the internet

 HMRC has guidance if you believe you’re exempt and would prefer to report on paper.